Classes in the Life Sciences and Physics buildings have resumed. The Chemistry building will remain closed until further notice.

 [email protected] (310) 660-3200

-Janet Quezada, Senior Clerical Assistant
+Janet Quezada, Senior Clerical Assistant, Mathematics and Engineering

 [email protected] (310) 660-3200